 When an art product once attains classic status, it somehow becomes isolated from the human conditions under which it was brought into being and from the human consequences it engenders in actual life-experience.
-When artistic objects are separated from both conditions of origin and operation in experience, a wall is built around them that renders almost opaque their general significance, with which esthetic theory deals.15 to distance music and musical meaning from the musical object, Christopher Small coined the term 'musicking', which put emphasis not on music as an object but as action: 'There is no such thing as music.
-Music is not a thing at all but an activity, something people do'.16 David J. Elliott and Marissa Silverman adopt a similar perspective in Music Matters, stating that:
+When artistic objects are separated from both conditions of origin and operation in experience, a wall is built around them that renders almost opaque their general significance, with which esthetic theory deals.

+According to Dewey's pragmatism, music loses significance and value when it is removed from actual life experience.
+We might say it also loses meaning.
+In an attempt to distance music and musical meaning from the musical object, Christopher Small coined the term 'musicking', which put emphasis not on music as an object but as action: 'There is no such thing as music.
+Music is not a thing at all but an activity, something people do'.
+David J. Elliott and Marissa Silverman adopt a similar perspective in Music Matters, stating that: